Exposure to Sexually Transmitted Infections: Care Instructions

 How can you care for yourself at home?

-- Tell your sex partner(s) that they will need treatment.
+• Tell your sex partner(s) that they will need treatment.
+For certain STIs, your doctor may be able to prescribe treatment for your partner(s) also.

 How can you prevent sexually transmitted infections (STIs)?

 You can help prevent STIs if you wait to have sex with a new partner (or partners) until you've each been tested for STIs.
-It also helps if you use condoms (male or female condoms) and if you limit your sex partners to one person who only has sex with you.
+It also helps if you use condoms and if you limit your sex partners to one person who has sex only with you.

 When should you call for help?